 Source: ERCOT

-Base operates as a REP, i.e. a company that purchases electricity from wholesale providers and sells it to consumers, available in Texas.
-It offers its customers savings on their monthly electric bills and protection from grid outages for a fraction of the cost of a generator or own battery.
-The Base battery acts as a fail-safe during periods of severe weather and high demand, protecting customers from 97% of outages according to Base.
+Base offers its customers savings on their monthly electric bills and protection from grid outages for a fraction of the cost of a generator or alternative battery.
+The Base battery acts as a fail-safe during periods of severe weather and high demand, protecting customers from 97% of outages, according to Base.

 According to the company, Base also offers customers lower average electricity prices.
 The home battery charges during periods of low demand and discharges during peak load.
-In Texas, electricity prices change dynamically, every 15 minutes.
-The changes in power during a single day can be more than 10-fold, so taking advantage of the price volatility can lead to significant savings from customers.
+In Texas, electricity prices change dynamically every 15 minutes.
+The changes in power during a single day can be more than 10-fold, so taking advantage of the price volatility can lead to significant savings for customers.

 In addition to retail customers, Base is planning to provide grid operators with ancillary services like frequency regulation and demand response, once its battery portfolio reaches sufficient scale.